CLEANit/dnns/README.md

 # dnns - general purpose package for training deep neural networks with custom HDF5 datasets.

 After many iterations of deep learning scripts, I have finally decided to have one package - with data loading tools to do deep learning.
+For more documentation go to cleanit.github.io/dnns.

 ## Some information about the package:
   1. This package utilizes pytorch.